-It feels more premium with better build materials than Mebak 3.
+It feels more premium with better build materials than Mebak 3 (and Opove).
 It feels softer to touch.
 The handle on this one is longer and slightly slanted to offer a natural grip.
 The handle is also thinner – fantastic for folks with small hands.

 The lock mechanism for the attachments is also better on this device.
 The push-and-pull system on Mebak takes a bit more force.
 Here you push and twist to secure the attachment in position.
 The fork attachment doesn’t rotate or spin.
 Don’t expect to use this device as you charge it like you would with the Mebak 3.